-- 3. JOHN L. DIAMOND, LAWRENCE C. LEVINE & M. STUART MADDEN, UNDERSTANDING TORTS (3d ed.
-Matthew Bender 2007). - 4.
+- 3. JOHN L. DIAMOND, LAWRENCE C. LEVINE & M. STUART MADDEN, UNDERSTANDING TORTS (4th ed.
+Matthew Bender 2010). - 4.
 KENNETH S. ABRAHAM, THE FORMS AND FUNCTIONS OF TORT LAW (3d ed.
-West Concepts & Insights Series 2007) (required). - 5.
-MARSHALL S. SHAPO, PRINCIPLES OF TORT LAW (West Concise Hornbook Series 2003). - 6.
-RICHARD L. HASEN, GLANNON GUIDE TO TORTS: LEARNING TORTS THROUGH MULTIPLE-CHOICE QUESTIONS AND ANALYSIS (Aspen 2009). - 7.
+West Concepts & Insights Series 2007).
+In Fall 2010, I required this small paperback book as a companion to the casebook. - 5.
+MARSHALL S. SHAPO, PRINCIPLES OF TORT LAW (West Concise Hornbook Series 3d ed.
+2010). - RICHARD L. HASEN, GLANNON GUIDE TO TORTS: LEARNING TORTS THROUGH MULTIPLE-CHOICE QUESTIONS AND ANALYSIS (Aspen 2009).
+Like the first two materials listed above, this is not just a book to read but also a source of practice problems. - 7.
 EDWARD J. KIONKA, TORTS IN A NUTSHELL (5th ed.
-West 2005). - 8.
-VINCENT R. JOHNSON, MASTERING TORTS: A STUDENT'S GUIDE TO THE LAW OF TORTS (3rd ed.
-2005).
+West 2010). - 8.
+VINCENT R. JOHNSON, MASTERING TORTS: A STUDENT'S GUIDE TO THE LAW OF TORTS (4th ed.
+2009). - 9.
+There are other good sources of practice multiple choice and essay problems.
+The law library has an entire separate room devoted to law student study aids.
+In addition to those books focused exclusively on torts, you will find torts problems inside broader, all-subject bar exam preparation materials by Emanuel, Blond, Finz, and others.